 Apply for a Boat Loan at DECU

 DECU members can access boat loans to finance the purchase of their dream boat.
 These loans can be very beneficial with flexible terms and fast approval times.
 The rates are very competitive and are some of the best you’ll find across the country.
 Apply for pre-approval, qualify for 100% financing, and also leverage DECU Insurance Services when you utilize your DECU membership.

 With a flexible DECU boat loan, you can easily enjoy the boating lifestyle you’ve always wanted to experience.
 Make buying your own dream boat as easy as 1-2-3.
-You can simply initiate this process by logging into the Online Banking platform and then click on the Loan Request tab to begin.
+You can simply initiate this process by logging into the Digital Banking platform and then click on the Loan Request tab to begin.
 Alternatively, you can call the toll-free DECU support line at (800) 338-673.